IanMcKe/courseRosterUnitTests/README.md

 ## Description
 Two controllers ```StudentsController.js``` and ```CoursesController.js``` and two factories ```StudentsFactory.js``` and ```UtilitiesFactory.js``` are created for the project.

+##### Before beginning testing be sure to go through the [installation](http://karma-runner.github.io/0.13/intro/installation.html) and then the [configuration](http://karma-runner.github.io/0.13/config/configuration-file.html) of Karma.
+I left ```my.conf.js``` in the repo for reference but try deleting it and running karma init to make your own.

 A website that allows users to create a course roster by adding courses.
 Students can then be added to each course.
 Tests have been added for the following:

 * sampleCourse directive